Nationalism Examined

 “AFPI exists to advance policies that put the American people first.
 Our guiding principles are liberty, free enterprise, national greatness, American military superiority, foreign-policy engagement in the American interest, and the primacy of American workers, families, and communities in all we do.”

-Sounds good to many.
+To many, much of this sounds both reasonable and desirable.
 It’s comforting to hear how we as Americans will have our interests backed up in a rapidly evolving world where all global cultures and economies interact more and more every week, month, and year, and new complex challenges loom in our future.

 The Deeper Nature of Nationalism

 Revisiting the mission statement of the AFPI, liberty and free enterprise are conditions existing in irreconcilable conflict with the political goals of national greatness and the primacy of American workers, families, and communities.
-Liberty is a condition that thrives only in the fresh air of an environment free of central planning.
-Free enterprise is mutually exclusive with the idea of dictating the terms upon which trade can be conducted with people from other countries.

-Nationalism is Based on Fear and Dependence
+Fear and Dependence

 Most people don't realize how powerful the dynamic is.
 Once this fear-based dependency is established, anything can be justified in the name of the mission.
 The government can place any activity under the organizational umbrella of aiming for nationalistic supremacy and protecting national interests.